bazaarvoice/api-analytics/README.md

 <img width=40% alt="conversion page, api analytics inspector" src="https://cloud.githubusercontent.com/assets/2584258/11515431/7e01aaa4-9843-11e5-9b76-3ac6934dbc8a.png">

 <REMOVE??>
-Console logs are displayed becuase within the [hosted API Analytics solutions](https://s3.amazonaws.com/api-analytics/index.html) the 'environment' variable is set to ['staging'](https://github.com/bazaarvoice/api-analytics/blob/master/js/main.js#L3).
+Console logs are displayed because within the [hosted API Analytics solutions](https://s3.amazonaws.com/api-analytics/index.html) the 'environment' variable is set to ['staging'](https://github.com/bazaarvoice/api-analytics/blob/master/js/main.js#L3).
 This flag is used in the js code to enable console.logs.
 When the 'environment' flag is set to anything else (including the other accepted value 'production') logging will not occur.
 </REMOVE??>

 What is the sample doing?